Beside the Mountain

 Ingredients in bowls, honey, quick oats, sea salt, coconut sugar, coconut oil.

 • Honey is the sweetening and flavor agent in these flapjacks.
 It thickens and makes the bars chewy.
-Honey is used instead of golden syurp or corn syrup which is included in classic recipes.
+I think my recipe super special and worth making because these flapjacks are made without golden syurp or corn syrup, which is included in classic recipes.

-• Brown Sugar or Coconut Sugar increases the deep flavor!
-This makes the bars give more energy and helps them last a long time - that is why these are for perfect thru hiking food!
+• Brown sugar or Coconut sugar increases the deep flavor!
+This makes the bars give more energy and helps them last a long time - that is why these are for through-hiking food!

 See recipe card for quantities.

-• Eating local raw honey can support the circulatory and immune systems as you have native allergens introduced to your system.
+• Eating local raw honey can support the circulatory and immune systems because you have native allergens introduced to your system.

 • Buying local honey supports local bee farmers!